meta-pytorch/executorch-examples/program-data-separation/cpp/linear_example/README.md

 # ExecuTorch Program Data Separation Demo C++.

-This directory contains the C++ code to run the examples generated in [program-data-separation](../program-data-separation/README.md).
+This directory contains the C++ code to demo program-data separation on a linear model.

 ## Virtual environment setup.
 Create and activate a Python virtual environment: